renatocfrancisco/hltb-steam-project/README.md

 # hltb-steam

-## Description

-Script to get the time to beat for all games in your Steam library.

 ## Requirements

 Node.js and a `.env` file for the Steam Web API Key and the Steam ID of your profile